 \section{Abstract}

-This paper discusses the trends and trade-offs between transverse \(\sigma_x\) and longitudinal \(\sigma_z\) bunch dimensions, rf injector gradient, bunch charge and intrinsic electron mean transverse energy (MTE), where all can be chosen to be independent, and the resulting effects on emittance and transverse brightness.
+This paper discusses the trends and trade-offs between transverse \(\sigma_x\) and longitudinal \(\sigma_z\) bunch dimensions, rf injector gradient, bunch charge, and intrinsic electron mean transverse energy (MTE), where all can be chosen to be independent, and the resulting effects on emittance and transverse brightness.
 Using a practical example of a quarter wave normal conducting photoinjector, it is computationally found that regardless of MTE and bunch charge, there is a universal relation between the gradient $E$ and the aspect ratio of the bunch (\(\sigma_x/\sigma_z\)) leading to the highest brightness.
 This computational result is understood using an analytical formalism consisting of K-J Kim’s emittance formulation and a two-dimensional space charge model.
 The results, obtained computationally and interpreted in a robust physical framework, could therefore provide the basis for an express mapping approach for emittance forecasting when used with practical injector system design requirements and limitations.